ashishsumanth1/Data-Analysis-/README.md

 **Deployment**: Once developed, the application was deployed, making it accessible to users.

+## Data
+#### Data Acquisition
+**Source Identification**: The foremost step involved pinpointing a reliable data source.
+The datasets have to be broad and relevant to the study.
+The Office for National Statistics (ONS) website, specifically the URL "[https://www.ons.gov.uk/](https://www.ons.gov.uk/)", was identified as a prime source due to its comprehensive nature and extensive coverage of the Census 2021 data.

+#### Data Pre-processing
+**Preparing and refining the data** is paramount to ensure accuracy in subsequent analysis stages.

+- **Data Cleaning**: The qualification and occupation databases were both essentially in pristine condition, suggesting they had already been cleaned.
+To ensure our research's accuracy, a careful review was conducted to look for any inconsistencies.
+Unnecessary columns were removed, making the dataset more suitable for our analytical goals.

+## Methodology
 ### Methodology for Calculating Employment Rate
 This is a key measure that gives us an idea of how many people in a particular area are working compared to those who are not.
 This data was obtained to use for our machine learning model preparation.
 The employment rate is the ratio of the number of employed individuals to the total workforce (i.e., the sum of employed and not employed individuals).
 The formula we employed to determine this is: